voerro/vue-tagsinput/README.md

 #### Setting Selected Tags Programmatically

 If you need to programmatically (manually) set or change the list of selected tags from "outside" - just set the required value to the variable bound with the component via `v-model`.

-Acceptable values:
-- an array of tag slugs or tag strings
-- a string with tags separated via comma)

 For example, the variable name is `selectedTags`:
 ```html